In this guide

 The long-term bucket is invested to create long-term capital growth and reduce the risk that your retirement savings will run out.

 If you’re worried about a lack of retirement income, consider using your other resources, such as your home.
-For most Aussies, their home is one of their biggest asset and the equity they have built up in it can be a valuable source of additional income.
+For most Aussies, their home is one of their biggest assets and the equity they have built up in it can be a valuable source of additional income.

 One option is to downsize by selling your home and moving to a cheaper property.
 In some cases, moving to a smaller or less expensive home can free up considerable capital for generating a new source of retirement income.